lalvarezcan/BLDC-Motor-Driver/README.md

 ## Overview

-The BLDC Motor Driver is a crucial component in the Mini Cheetah Actuator system, responsible for managing the power and control signals sent to the brushless DC motors.
+The BLDC Motor Driver is a crucial component in the Quasi-Driect Drive (QDD) Actuator system, responsible for managing the power and control signals sent to the brushless DC motors.
 It ensures smooth operation, speed control, and torque management for the actuators, contributing to the overall performance of the robotic system.

 ## Features